thearn/Python-Arduino-Command-API/README.md

 The function returns an array of three elements:
 1. humidity (in %)
-2. temperature (in celcius)
+2. temperature (in Celsius)
-3. heat index (in celcius)
+3. heat index (in Celsius)

-If there is an error with the reading (eg. the selected sensor is wrong) all values will return as zero.
+If there is an error with the reading (e.g., the selected sensor is wrong) all values will return as zero.

 ```python
 #DHT sensor example